liferay/liferay-docs/discover/deployment/articles-dxp/02-liferay-connected-services/02-activating-dxp/00-intro.markdown

 To activate your Liferay DXP server, you must register it with Liferay Connected Services (LCS).
 LCS gives you a convenient central location to activate and manage your DXP subscriptions, and more.
-This article covers the following steps to help you get your DXP instance up and running with LCS:
+This section covers the following steps to help you get your DXP instance up and running with LCS:

 1. **Downloading the LCS Client App:** In most cases, you won't need to do this.